Ishan4u/Laravel-web-journal/README.md

 3. Accessing a constant of a class: `ClassName::CONSTANT_NAME`

 # HTTP request methods
-- GET
-> This method is used to request a resource from a web server
+- GET : *This method is used to request a resource from a web server*
-- POST
-> This method is used to submit data to be processed by a web server
+- POST: *This method is used to submit data to be processed by a web server*
 - PUT
 - DELETE
 - PATCH

 # Laravel
-> Create project:
+Create project:
-> `composer create-project AuthorName/nameOftheProject nameOFfolder`
+`composer create-project AuthorName/nameOftheProject nameOFfolder`

 *Example syntex:*
 ```